harveyl888/harvsite/content/post/2022-01-11-distill_comments.md

 Commenting consists of two parts - a way to retrieve comments that belong to a page and a form to enter new comments.

 In this implementation I connect a {distill} blog to a {pins} data frame via a {plumber} API.
-The API consists of GET and POST endpoints and the blog, pin board and plumber API all sit on the same RStudio Connect instance.
+The pinned data frame holds the comments and comments can be added or retrieved through the API.
+The distill blog posts call javascript functions to post and retrieve comments.
+The blog, pin board and plumber API all sit on the same RStudio Connect instance.

 {{< figure src="/images/post-images/2022-01-11-distill_comments/distill_comments_01.png" >}}